eclipse-vertx/vert.x/core_manual_ruby.md

 Net servers can also be configured to work with [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (previously known as SSL).

-When a `NetServer` is working as an SSL Server the API of the `NetServer` and `NetSocket` is identical compared to when it working with standard sockets.
+When a `NetServer` is working as an SSL Server the API of the `NetServer` and `NetSocket` is identical compared to when it is working with standard sockets.
 Getting the server to use SSL is just a matter of configuring the `NetServer` before `listen` is called.

 To enabled SSL set the attribute `ssl` to `true` on the `NetServer`.